nox-interior/42Cursus_SoLong/README.md

 42CODAM original library and documentation: https://github.com/codam-coding-college/MLX42

 This program runs on Linux, just download the repository and write ```make``` on the terminal.
-If some library is missing, check the instructions provided in the 42CODAM link below.
+If some library is missing, check the instructions provided in the 42CODAM link above.

 Use ```./so_long maps/<map_you_want_to_use>```